pawel-napieracz/cordova-plugin-onegini/docs/public/topics/secure-resource-access.md

 A device can use its OAuth credentials to authenticate itself with the Token Server, and obtain an access token.
 An anonymous resource call can be used in cases where a user does not need to be logged in or even registered in order to use certain functionality, or access some resource.

-To specify that we will be using anonymous authentication the `auth` property must be set to `onegini.resource.auth.ANONYMOUS`.
+To specify that we will be using the anonymous authentication credentials, the `auth` property must be set to `onegini.resource.auth.ANONYMOUS`.

 **Example code to fetch an anonymous resource:**